Probing Quantum States over Spacetime Through Interferometry

-Note that we immediately have the normalization condition $\Tr[\rho_{A_1\dots A_n}]=1$ from the requirement $\Pr(\pm)=|\braket{\psi}{b_\pm}|^2$ for trivial interventions $V_{A_i}=\mds{1}_{A_i}$.
+Since there exist unitary bases of the operator space, one can explicitly reconstruct $\rho_{A_1\dots A_n}$ from the observed interference term $\cI$.
 This definition mitigates key limitations in existing frameworks for temporal quantum correlations.
-Pseudo-density operators, while successful for multi-qubit systems, enjoy a transparent statistical interpretation only for `light‑touch' observables having $\pm1$ eigenvalues~\cite{Liu2025QuantumCausal, Parzygnat2024TimeSym, Song2025CausalExplain}, with arbitrary‑dimensional extensions still emerging~\cite{Fullwood2024Operator}.
-By contrast, QSOTs apply to arbitrary finite dimensions but have so far relied on indirect probing such as quantum snapshotting~\cite{Wang2024snapshotting}; Definition~\ref{def:SOST}, realized through the interferometric protocol established in Theorem~\ref{thm:CAM}, provides a direct alternative valid for arbitrary unitary operators $V_i$ including the light-touch observables of all finite dimensional systems.
+Pseudo-density operators (PDOs), while successful for multi-qubit systems, enjoy a transparent statistical interpretation only for ``light‑touch" observables with eigenvalues $\pm\lambda$~\cite{Liu2025QuantumCausal, Parzygnat2024TimeSym, Song2025CausalExplain}, with arbitrary‑dimensional extensions still emerging~\cite{Fullwood2024Operator}.
+By contrast, QSOTs apply to arbitrary finite dimensions but have so far relied on indirect probing through quasiprobability such as quantum snapshotting~\cite{Wang2024snapshotting}; Definition~\ref{def:SOST}, realized through the interferometric protocol characterized by Theorem~\ref{thm:CAM}, provides an alternative valid for arbitrary unitary operators $V_i$ including the light-touch observables of all finite-dimensional systems.

+We remark that the interferometric protocol for probing QSOST can be implemented with a `scattering circuit' that has been already implemented on various quantum platforms including NMR~\cite{Du2006ScatteringCircuitNMR, Batalhao2014WorkNMR}, trapped ions~\cite{An2015JarzynskiIon},~cold atoms \cite{Cerisola2017WorkMeterAtomChip}, superconducting platforms~\cite{OftelieCampisi2025OpenWorkQST}, neutral atoms~\cite{Bluvstein2022NeutralAtomProcessor} and photonic systems~\cite{Lee2013NonlinearFunctionalsPhotonics, Starek2018FredkinNPJQI}.
+Especially, probing temporal quantum correlation using NMR was also done in Ref. ~\cite{liu2024NMR} although not in a fully causally agnostic fashion.
+(See Sec.~\ref{SM:Feasible} of ~\cite{SM} for the relevance of scattering circuit.)

-One may wonder how the quantum state over spacetime connects to process matrices~\cite{oreshkov2012quantum}.
-We show that $\rho_{A_1\dots A_n}$ given in Definition \ref{def:SOST} is the \textit{first-order approximation} of the process matrix with respect to infinitesimal perturbations, which could also be interpreted as a weak measurement.
-(See Supplemental Material for a more detailed discussion.)
-This observation explains the significantly lower mathematical complexity of quantum states over spacetime compared to process matrices: namely, that the former models the unperturbed configuration of quantum systems in spacetime ``as is", whereas the latter encodes statistical behavior of the systems under arbitrary measurements that could lead to substantial modification of the original configuration due to measurement backaction.
+One may wonder how QSOST connects to process matrices~\cite{oreshkov2012quantum}.
+We also show that QSOST is the \textit{first-order approximation} of the process matrix with respect to the expansion of a weak measurement.
+(See Sec.\ref{SM:QSOTPM} of \cite{SM} for details.)
+This observation explains their significant difference in mathematical complexity: an $n$-step QSOT on a $d$‑level system contains $d^{2n}$ parameters, whereas, for example, the corresponding process tensor requires $d^{4n}$.
+It is because the former models the unperturbed configuration of quantum systems in spacetime ``as is,'' whereas the latter encodes statistical behavior of the systems under arbitrary measurements that could lead to substantial modification of the original configuration due to measurement back action.